Jaan19867/Campus-Connect/README.md

 1. Create a new branch for your feature
 2. Make your changes
 3. Test both frontend and backend
-4. Submit a pull request
+4. Submit a pull -request